For Sale By Owner resource page - all you need for a successful sale

 Step 5: Know your home disclosure requirements

 If you’re selling your home on your own, you will need to research the requirements your state has for what you need to disclose on your home.
 A seller disclosure includes what sellers must tell buyers about their home.
 This can include structural problems, past issues such as flooding, and any repairs or upgrades you’ve made on your home.
 A seller disclosure will save you time from any surprises that may come up in a home inspection.
 If you do have any surprises or bumps in your inspection, you could be left with expensive and unnecessary repairs or demands from buyers.
+Scroll down for any Colorado Real Estate Form you may need!

 Step 6: Market your home